Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 Any trolley or stand in which the gas bottle storage is housed shall be of metal construction and of adequate stability.

-6. LPG Cylinders Must Not Block Escape Routes or Near Combustible Materials
+6. LPG Gas Storage Must Not Block Escape Routes or Near Combustible Materials

-LPG gas bottle storage should be kept in a location that does not hinder people’s escape.
+LPG gas storage should be kept in a location that does not hinder people’s escape.

-LPG gas storage (propane gas storage) should be well away (at least 6 metres) from any combustible or waste materials.
+LPG gas storage should be well away (at least 6 metres) from any combustible or waste materials.

 7. Segregated from Oxidizing and Toxic Gases